Analysis of Outcomes for Students Attending High Schools with 9th Grade Interventions

 About the Program

 All high schools in the School District of Philadelphia (SDP) are implementing strategies to improve student attendance, behavior, and achievement as part of the District’s Action Plan 3.0.
-During the 2016-17 and 2017-18 school years, SDP provided selected high school with additional resources to improve their student outcomes, with particular energy and attention to supporting the 9th grade year.
+During the 2016-17 and 2017-18 school years, SDP provided select high schools with additional resources to improve student outcomes, directing particular energy and attention toward supporting the 9th grade year.

-High schools were selected for 9th grade interventions based on demonstrated need for additional support, as indicated by low baseline scores for attendance, out-of-school suspensions, and 9th Grade On-Track rates.
+High schools were selected for 9th grade interventions based on their level of demonstrated need for additional support, as indicated by low baseline scores for attendance, out-of-school suspensions, and 9th Grade On-Track rates.